TransRadOnc-HIT/lung_segmentation/README.md

 # Installation
 Currently, this application is only supported for Linux (developped and tested on Ubuntu 18.04) operative system, because it needs some executables that are build on this OS.
 It works with python 3x.
 To install it, follow the following steps:
-- Clone or download this repository.
+- Clone or download this repository, `git clone https://github.com/TransRadOnc-HIT/lung_segmentation.git`.
 - Open a terminal and cd into it (`cd lung_segmentation`, if the repository is in the current directory)
+- (Optional) Create a Python virtual environment.
+With [anaconda](https://www.anaconda.com/) this can be done by typing `conda create -n lung_seg python=3.7`.
-- (Optional) create a python virtual environment (for example `virtualenv venv`).
-For more information about virtualenv please refer to [this web page](https://virtualenv.pypa.io/en/latest/).
-Anaconda can be used as well.
+Python virtualenv should work as well (For more information about virtualenv please refer to [this web page](https://virtualenv.pypa.io/en/latest/).
-- (Optional) activate the just created virtualenv `source venv/bin/activate`
+- (Optional) activate the just created conda environment `conda activate lung_seg`
 - By default, the CPU version of Tensorflow will be installed using the setup.py.
 However, if you have GPU availablility, you can open the setup.py file, comment the line where is specified the tensorflow package and uncomment the one with the GPU version (used during development).
 Then save and close the file.
 - Type: `python setup.py install`
-- The last step will install two bash commands: `run_lung_segmentation` and `run_segmentation_training`
+- The last step will install one bash command: `run_lung_segmentation`

 # Command line script usage
 For a very basic usage of the lung segmentation application, from command line, you just need to type: